plops/ryzen_managment_linux/reader/docs/architecture.md

 *   `GuiDataCache`: A helper that decouples data processing from rendering.
 It holds render-ready plot data (`EyePlotData`).
 Periodically, the GUI thread calls `update()` on this cache.
 Inside `update()`, it accesses the latest `EyeDiagramStorage` made available by the experiment thread.
 For each sensor and for each time bin within that sensor's data, it performs the following steps:
     1. It takes all the raw float samples collected in that specific time bin.
     2. It sorts the samples.
-    3. It calculates the **median** value of the sorted samples.
+    3. It calculates the **10% trimmed mean** of the samples (i.e., removes the lowest 10% and highest 10% of values, then averages the rest).
-    4. This single median value becomes the Y-value for the plot at that point in time (the X-value).
+    4. This single trimmed mean value becomes the Y-value for the plot at that point in time (the X-value).
     This process reduces the potentially thousands of individual data points in each bin to a single, statistically robust point, which is then used to draw the line plots.
 This ensures a smooth frame rate and a clear visualization of the central tendency of the sensor data over time.
-*   `EyePlotData`: A simple struct containing the data needed to render a single plot: the x-axis values (time) and y-axis values (e.g., median sensor reading).
+*   `EyePlotData`: A simple struct containing the data needed to render a single plot: the x-axis values (time) and y-axis values (e.g., trimmed mean sensor reading).

 ### Core Data Types